Q: What are the best ages for the museum?

 Q: What are your hours?

-A: Zing Zumm is open Tuesday-Saturday 10am-6pm.
-Sundays are reserved for private parties.
+A: Zing Zumm is open Tuesday-Saturday from 9am-5pm.
+Sundays we are open 1pm-5pm.

 Q: What payment methods do you accept?